Installing Bearer

 Homebrew

-Using Bearer's official Homebrew tap:
+Using Bearer CLI's official Homebrew tap:

 brew install bearer/tap/bearer